anadamastor/school-of-code/learning-challenge/README.md

 Functions are a very abstract concept to grasp, especially for students that do no have a STEM background.

-Understanding them as soon as possible and how they work is extremely important as it will set the foundations for more additional and complex concepts.
+Understanding them as soon as possible and how they work is extremely important as it will set the foundations for more complex concepts.

 The purpose of this lecture is to give a solid overview on how functions are created and how they work.